Felony charges are reserved for only the most serious crimes. As a result, receiving a felony conviction often comes with significant consequences.

 If you're convicted of a felony, you may lose professional licenses you have that help you perform your job.

 Additionally, finding employment with a felony on your record can be challenging.
-Many employers run background checks, and will be weary of hiring candidates with a criminal record—particularly for a serious charge, like a violent or sex crime.
+Many employers run background checks, and will be weary of hiring candidates with a criminal record—particularly for a serious charge, like a violent crime or sex crime.
 Expunging a felony from a record is also very difficult, which can further impede felons looking for employment.

 Felons don't just have a harder time finding a job—many also find it more difficult to further their education.
 Certain types of convictions can make it harder to receive financial aid from a school, and inmates aren't eligible for Pell grants after receiving a conviction.
 As a result, it can be challenging for felons to get the education they may need to offset a criminal record.